topitbopit/rblx/ui-stuff/jeff_2_docs.md

 *True when the toggle is hidden from interaction, false when it's not hidden*

 ## Dropdown
-Dropdowns are useful for more customization, such as what method a flight script would use to fly.
+Dropdowns are useful for more specific customization, such as what method a flight script would use to fly.
 ![](https://cdn.discordapp.com/attachments/892261816141496351/903425543104512090/unknown.png)
 #### Creation:
 ```lua